Phati/spring-boot-deployment-k8s-jenkins/install_jenkins_loaclly.md

-# 1. Set up Jenkins Server
+# 1. Set up Jenkins Server Locally

 We will run Jenkins in a docker container, we will also need docker running inside that docker container **(for building docker images from source code during containerize stage in pipeline)**,  we will install **kubectl**  and **helm** so that we can use those in jenkins pipelines.
 We will create a custom Jenkins image from the Jenkins base Image and install docker during boot up.